Margarita (2024 TV series)

-Margarita is an Argentine-Uruguayan fantasy teen comedy-drama television series created by Cris Morena for Max.
-It is a spin-off and sequel to Morena's Argentine telenovela Floricienta (2004–2005).
+Margarita is an Argentine-Uruguayan fantasy teen comedy-drama television series created by Cris Morena for HBO Max.
+It is a spin-off and sequel to Morena's Argentine telenovela Floricienta (2004–05).
 The series follows Floricienta's orphaned daughter as she participates in a talent competition organized by her aunt Delfina Santillán and begins to discover her own true story.

-The 40-episode first season was released on Max on September 2, 2024.
-In February 2025, the series was renewed for a second season.
+The 40-episode first season was released on Max on 2 September 2024.
+In February 2025, the series was renewed for a second season which premiered on 4 May 2026.
+The third and final season premiered on 24 August 2026.

 Series overview

 The story of the series is set several years after the events of Floricienta, and revolves around Margarita (Mora Bianchi), the daughter of Florencia and Máximo, who is unaware of her true origins and has gone through several foster homes.

 After stumbling upon a trendy arts center that offers a series of scholarships for talented young artists, Margarita decides to audition.
 The place is run by Delfina Santillán (Isabel Macedo), who after the encounter begins to suspect that the teenager could be the legitimate daughter of Florencia and Máximo, her sister and brother-in-law, and therefore the heir to the throne of the Kingdom of Krikoragán and all its fortune, which she stole.

-From her discovery, Delfina realizes that the entire company she built based on lies, including the adoption of an orphan to pass her off as Florencia's daughter in order to appropriate the entire inheritance, is at risk of being destroyed after the appearance of Margarita, who is the true heir to the entire estate.
+From her discovery, Delfina realizes that the entire company she built based on lies, including the adoption of an orphan to pass her off as Florencia's daughter in order to appropriate the entire inheritance, is at risk of being destroyed after the appearance of Margarita, who is one of the true heir's to the entire estate.